Beyond Peppermint: 7 Mint Varieties To Use In Your Cocktails

 Peppermint (Mentha x piperita)

 Peppermint, a classic mint variety commonly found in gardens and on balconies, is a cross between brook mint (Mentha aquatica) and green mint (Mentha spicata).
-It's prized for its high menthol content and peppery-spicy aroma.
+It's prized for its top menthol content and peppery-spicy aroma.
 Easy to cultivate, this perennial plant is undemanding and hardy.

 Moroccan Mint (Mentha spicata var. crispa Morocco)